Listen audio version

 This is a reasonable question, and the answer is that, again, I wanted complete peace of mind.
 I didn’t want to spend an hour a day (or even an hour a week) addressing hosting issues, because based on my experience, I feel very strongly that:

-My journey with WPEngine, and what made me ditch the service for good:
+My Review of WPEngine, and what made me ditch the service for good:

-Following a lot of research and making the decision to pay that hefty $250/month to host ShoutMeLoud, I finally moved to WPEngine.
+Following a lot of research and making the decision to pay that hefty $290/month to host ShoutMeLoud, I finally moved to WPEngine.

 I shared my experience of moving to WPEngine here.